saddle/saddle.github.com/doc/_sources/quickstart.txt

   // or to a new index altogether scala> q.setIndex(Index("w", "x", "y", "z"))

-  // to 'slice', we need a sorted index:
-  // it's inclusive by default
-  scala> val s = q.sortedIx
-  scala> s.sliceBy("b", "c")
+  // to 'slice', we need a sorted index; slice is inclusive by default scala> val s = q.sortedIx scala> s.sliceBy("b", "c")
   res7: org.saddle.Series[java.lang.String,Int] =